Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Experimental Evaluation and Performance Discussion

-As shown in eq. (\ref{TBBP}), if the PPB synchronization is perfect ($\gamma=0$) , and there is no un-executable transactions ($n_u=0$), $t_{BBP}$ is determined by the computer variable reading time $n_tt_r$, which is typically very small.
-Therefore, the block propagation time of BBP is almost independent of the number of transactions inside the block, and the time is much less than receiving and storing those transactions.
-In other words, the miners can package all transactions from Tx-pool in BBP as long as the nodes can well propagate those transactions over the network.
-In a real system, $\gamma$ is not zero, but it can be controlled with our PPB synchronization in Section \ref{experiment results} to a small value (about 3.5\% as shown in our experiments ) and ${n_u} \approx 0.01$ as measured in Ethereum.
+LBP, CBP, and BHP are the mainstream block propagation protocols in the public blockchain systems, and their specific process can be referred to \cite{theoreticalBitcoin,compact,ethna}.

-\textbf{\emph{LBP propagation latency:}} Before the introduction of Compact Block, Bitcoin used the legacy block propagation protocol.
-It works as shown in Fig.\ref{BBPProtocol} (a).
-When a node receives a block, it first validates the block header and body.
-If the block passes validation, it announces an $inv$ message to its neighbor nodes.
-If a neighbor node did not receive this block before, it replies with a $getData$ message to request the full block.
-Since the message only includes one hash, the size of $getData$ and $inv$ is $s_{hash}$.
-Therefore, the expected propagation time delay is \begin{small}
+\textbf{LBP} is the original block propagation protocol used in Bitcoin.
+When a node receives a block, it first validates the blockheader and blockbody.
+If the block passes validation, it announces an Inv message to its neighbor nodes.
+If a neighbor node did not receive this block before, it replies with a GetData message to request the full block.

-\end{small} \textbf{\emph{BHP propagation latency:}} Currently, Ethereum uses a hybrid block propagation protocol, the Block-Hash protocol, as shown in Fig. \ref{BBPProtocol}(b).
-Consider a Node1 that receives a new block and suppose that its $N$ neighbor nodes have not received this block.
-Node1 first verifies the block header with the time $t_h$ and then randomly selects $\sqrt N$ neighbor nodes to forward the full block.
-The expected time for this procedure can be expressed as